ozankececioglu/z/README.md

 ## Running z

 Once the module is installed and has been imported in to your session you can start jumping around.
 Remember, you need to build up the DB of directories first so be sure to `cd` around your file system.
+You can also use `z` as an alternative to the `cd` command.

 [ExampleUsage]: https://raw.githubusercontent.com/vincpa/z/master/example_usage.gif